 - Loss of interest in usual activities

 Such psychological symptoms can severely interrupt an individual’s life and may cause them difficulty in going to work, attending school, or even getting out of bed in the morning.
 Some individuals may be too fearful of another accident to get in the car, which can prevent them from attending necessary appointments for treatment and other obligations.
-Emotional distress can be relatively short-lived but, for some, these feelings and daily interruptions can persist for some time, especially if they still have the reminder of their physical injuries.
+In some cases, emotional distress can be relatively short-lived, but these feelings and daily interruptions can persist for some time, especially if they still have the reminder of their physical injuries.

-PTSD can have substantial pyschological effects on a person’s life as symptoms often include:
+PTSD can have substantial psychological effects on a person’s life.
+The symptoms of PTSD include:

 - Recurring, intense, and involuntary memories of the accident

 - Flashbacks that sometimes result in periods of “blackout”